 Hyperpigmentation, Hypopigmentation, and Your Skin

 Pigmentation is the coloring of a person's skin.
-When a person is healthy, his or her skin will appear normal in color.
+When a person is healthy, his or her skin color will appear normal.
 In the case of illness or injury, the person's skin may change color, becoming darker (hyperpigmentation) or lighter (hypopigmentation).

 Hyperpigmentation and Skin